Company Logo - Home Link

 The bayou itself is the namesake and heart of the area.

-A natural waterway formed by the Mississippi, it provided a route for Native American trade and travel for many centuries before European colonization.
+A natural waterway formed by the Mississippi provided a route for Native American trade and travel for many centuries before European colonization.

-Later, it became one of the first footholds of French settlement, then one of the most active shipping routes in the United States.
+Later, it became one of the first footholds of French settlement and one of the most active shipping routes in the United States.

 Its surrounding countryside slowly gave way to streets lined with the impressive homes of the Creole elite, especially Esplanade Avenue.